-Alaris competes with a large number of private equity funds, mezzanine funds, investment banks, equity and non-equity based investment funds, and other sources of financing, including the public capital markets.
+Alaris competes with a large number of private equity funds, mezzanine funds, investment banks, equity and non-equity based investment funds, royalty companies and other sources of financing, including the public and private capital markets as well as senior debt providers.
 Some of our competitors, particularly those operating in the United States, are substantially larger and have considerably greater financial resources and more diverse funding structures than Alaris.
 Competitors may have a lower cost of funds and many have access to funding sources and unique structures that are not available to Alaris.
-In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments and establish more relationships and build their market shares.
+In addition, some of our competitors may have higher risk tolerances or different risk assessments, which could allow them to consider a wider variety of investments and establish more relationships and build their market shares as well as to use high amounts of leverage to increase valuations given to entrepreneurs.
 There is no assurance that the competitive pressures that we face will not have a material adverse effect on our business, financial condition and results of operations.
 Also, as a result of this competition, we may not be able to take advantage of attractive investment opportunities and there can be no assurance that Alaris will be able to identify and make investments that satisfy our business objectives or that we will be able to meet our business goals.